Analysts Mean recommendation for Adobe Inc. (ADBE) was 1.70: Is this the key time?

-Adobe Inc. (ADBE) is priced at $624.15 after the most recent trading session.
-At the very opening of the session, the stock price was $646.876 and reached a high price of $650.945, prior to closing the session it reached the value of $645.89.
-The stock touched a low price of $640.30.Recently in News on September 21, 2021, Adobe Reports Record Revenue.
+Let’s start up with the current stock price of Adobe Inc. (ADBE), which is $582.21 to be very precise.
+The Stock rose vividly during the last session to $616.6562 after opening rate of $615.80 while the lowest price it went was recorded $602.73 before closing at $603.65.Recently in News on September 21, 2021, Adobe Reports Record Revenue.
 Remaining Performance Obligations exiting the quarter were $12.6 billion, up 22 percent year over year.
 You can read further details here

 Adobe Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $673.88 on 09/03/21, with the lowest value was $420.78 for the same time period, recorded on 03/08/21.